ymatsunaga/mdtoolbox-doc/alat_1D_umbrella_wham.rst

 .. highlight:: matlab

 ======================================================================================
-1D Umbrella Sampling of Tri-Alanine and Weighted Histogram Analysis Method (WHAM)
+1D Umbrella Sampling of Tri-Alanine and WHAM
 ======================================================================================

 This example is located in ``example/umbrella_alat/wham/``.